port-labs/port-docs/docs/guides-and-tutorials/self-service-actions.md

 3. This page provides details about the action run.
 As you can see, the backend returned `Success` and the repo was successfully created:

 <img src='/img/guides/runStatus.png' width='80%' />

+### Possible daily routine integrations

+- Send a Slack notification to relevant people with the result of the action.
+- Update a graph in Port showing the number of created services or some property (e.g. CPU usage).

 ### Conclusion